rafaelmardojai/firefox-gnome-theme/README.md

 Theme versions compatible with older Firefox releases are preserved as git tags.

-We also have the `beta` branch for fixes only applicable to the current Firefox beta version.
+We also have the `beta` and `nightly` branches for fixes only applicable to the current Firefox beta and nightly versions.

 ## Installation